 On 29 March U-961, on passage to the Atlantic, was located and sunk by Starling.

-On 30 March Admiral Sir Bruce Fraser, commanding the Home Fleet, departed Scapa Flow as a covering force with the battleships Anson and Duke of York, fleet carriers Furious and Victorious, escort carriers Emperor, Searcher, Pursuer and Fencer, light cruisers Belfast, Jamaica and Sheffield, anti-aircraft cruiser Royalist, and destroyers Milne, Meteor, Onslaught, Undaunted, Ursa, Verulam, Vigilant, Virago, Wakeful and Canadian Algonquin and Sioux.
+On 30 March Admiral Sir Bruce Fraser, commanding the Home Fleet, departed Scapa Flow as a covering force with the battleships Anson and Duke of York, the fleet carriers Furious and Victorious, the escort carriers Emperor, Searcher, Pursuer and Fencer, the light cruisers Belfast, Jamaica and Sheffield, the anti-aircraft cruiser Royalist, and the destroyers Milne, Meteor, Onslaught, Undaunted, Ursa, Verulam, Vigilant, Virago, Wakeful and Canadian Algonquin and Sioux.

 On the same day the convoy was spotted by German aerial reconnaissance but the Grumman Wildcat fighters of Tracker and Activity shot down one Junkers Ju 88 of the 1./FAGr 22, three Focke-Wulf Fw 200 Condor aircraft of the 3./KG 40 on 31 March, one Blohm und Voss Bv 138 of the 1./SAGr 130 on 1 April, and one Ju 88 of the 1./FAGr 124 on 2 April.